 This time, I would like to share with you a few tidbits of information about a term—or rather, a concept that you will see mentioned through this upcoming novel series: The Absolute Doctrine.

-Swords, Axes, Spears, Fists, blades, the Doctrine encompasses the most complete form of intertwined melee combat teachings ever recorded in history; it also teaches how to seize your opponent’s emotions, desires, needs, and fears, so that one can turn them into a weapon against your opponents.
+Swords, axes, spears, fists, blades, the Doctrine encompasses the most complete form of intertwined melee combat teachings ever recorded in history.
+It also teaches how to seize your opponent’s emotions, desires, needs, and fears, so that one can turn them into a weapon against your opponents.
 While it falls short when it comes to firearms, several of its concepts can be applied to a certain degree.

-The Doctrine is one of the most ancient and important Nasivern conceptions, one that was nearly lost through the gruesome wars that decimated most of its population, and it was further obfuscated by the technological achievements accomplished during times of peace.
+The Absolute Doctrine is one of the most ancient and important Nasivern conceptions, one that was nearly lost through the gruesome wars that decimated most of its population, and it was further obfuscated by the technological achievements accomplished during times of peace.